What Happens If You Don't Pay RBC?

 Mortgages and home equity lines of credit are secured debt.
 The collection process is different and involves Power of Sale in Ontario or foreclosure in most other provinces.

-RBC can take money straight from any deposit or investment account you hold with the bank to cover a debt you owe them.
-This is called the right of set-off.
-It's in your RBC account agreement.
+Yes.
+RBC can take money straight from your chequing, savings or non-registered investment accounts to cover a debt you owe the bank.

 Source: FCAC – When a financial institution can take money from your account